-This might be a controversial statement across America but hear me out: I don’t believe in junk drawers.
+This might be a controversial statement, but hear me out: I don’t believe in junk drawers.
 Now, I know what you’re thinking, did I click on the wrong article?
 Aren’t we supposed to be learning about organizing junk drawers and not shaming them?
-Well, no, you didn’t misclick and yes, we will get into the detail of how to organize a junk drawer in a moment.
-But before we do that it is important to dive into why I don’t believe in junk drawers.
+Well, no, you didn’t misclick and yes, we will get into the details of how to organize a junk drawer in a moment.
+But before we do that, it’s important to dive into why I don’t believe in junk drawers.

-My biggest problem with a junk drawer is the word junk—old or discarded articles that are considered useless or of little value.
+My biggest problem with a junk drawer is the word “junk.”
+Definition: old or discarded items that are considered useless or of little value.
 Why would you take up valuable space in your kitchen, mudroom, or office with items of little value?
-Now don’t get me wrong, I am not saying that everything in your junk drawer needs to be high quality or valuable but it does need to serve a purpose.
+Now don’t get me wrong, I’m not saying that everything in your junk drawer needs to be high quality or valuable.
+What it does need to do, however, is serve a purpose.

-When organizing any space from your fridge to your closet every piece needs to earn its keep—if you don’t wear those black pumps, donate them; if you’re past your quarantine baking phase, toss that sourdough starter—and the items in your junk drawer are no different.
+When organizing any space from your fridge to your closet, every piece needs to earn its keep.
+If you don’t wear those black pumps, donate them.
+If you’re past your quarantine-inspired baking phase, toss that sourdough starter.
+The items in your junk drawer?
+Take the same approach.
 Every piece of “junk” needs to serve a purpose.

-The second problem with a junk drawer is the catch-all mentality.
-We have been conditioned to simply toss items we don’t know what to do with into a junk drawer and think about them another day.
+This is the second problem with a junk drawer.
+We’ve been conditioned to simply toss items we don’t know what to do with into a junk drawer and think about them another day.
 This is how you end up with a drawer bursting at the seams and never being able to find that battery you know you have, or that matchbook when the power goes out.
-Just like other spaces in your home, your junk drawer should contain categories and you should be thinking about each piece before you add something new to the drawer.
+Just like other spaces in your home, your junk drawer should contain categories.
+It’s important to be thinking about each piece before you add something new to the drawer.

 The next step is to declutter the items you currently have in your junk drawer.
-Initially, this is going to be easy with things like tossing trash but make sure you don’t stop there.
-Test each and every pen to make sure it works, test batteries, try out flashlights, etc. Think through which items you don’t need in your home at all and the ones that might be ready for donation.
+Initially, this is going to be easy with things like tossing trash.
+But don’t stop there!
+Write with each and every pen to make sure it works, test batteries, try out flashlights, etc. Think through which items you don’t need in your home at all and the ones that might be ready for donation.

 After you’ve decluttered and scaled back the items in your junk drawer, next you have to determine if anything can be relocated to another area of your home.
 Do you need to keep your screwdriver in a kitchen drawer or can that go in the garage?
 Do you need a ruler in your junk drawer or is that better in the kids’ homework area?

 Whew, doesn’t that feel better already?
-Now that you have decluttered and relocated items you will be left with the pieces that need to go back into your junk drawer.
-Take these items and create categories for the drawer—a scissor section, a tape section and I know we all have a battery section.
+Now that you’ve decluttered and relocated items, you will be left with the pieces that need to go back into your junk drawer.
+Take these items and create categories for the drawer—a scissor section, a tape section, and I know we all have a battery section.

 This is the step you’ll thank yourself for doing later.
-You’re going to place everything into the drawer bins/categories you’ve added but then, you’ll take it one step further.
+You’re going to place everything into the drawer bins/categories you’ve added.
+After that, take it one step further.
 This step will be unique to your junk drawer but think sharpening each pencil in the junk drawer, finding the end of the tape and folding it over, or refilling a lighter.
-It’s these little things that make the biggest difference because now, everything in your junk drawer is ready to be used at a moment’s notice.
+It’s these little things that make the biggest difference, because now, everything in your junk drawer is ready to be used at a moment’s notice.